-After erenumab (Aimovig®) on November 1, 2018, the second antibody galcanezumab (Emgality®) for migraine prophylaxis will also be available in Germany on April 1, 2019.
+Following erenumab (Aimovig®) on November 1, 2018, the second antibody, galcanezumab (Emgality®), for migraine prophylaxis will also be available in Germany on April 1, 2019.
 Galcanezumab has been approved in the EU since November 2018.
-The third antibody, fremanezumab (Ajovy®), was also recently recommended for approval by the EMA's Human Medicines Committee; availability in pharmacies is still open.
+The third antibody, fremanezumab (Ajovy®), was recently recommended for approval by the EMA's Committee for Medicinal Products for Human Use (CHMP); its availability in pharmacies is still pending.

 The Regain study examined patients with chronic migraines.
 There was a reduction in monthly headache days under galcanezumab by 4.8 days from 19.4 days.
 When treated with placebo, there was a reduction in headache days per month by 2.7 days, starting from 19.6 days before the start of treatment.